 9. Improved capacity, more growth

-Managing a fleet at a fraction of the cost and time it used to take is one of the greatest benefits a company can reap from using a fleet management system.
+Managing a fleet at a fraction of the cost and time it used to take is one of the greatest benefits a company can reap from using a vehicle management system.
 Service capacity that has improved at least twofold invites growth like nothing else.

 Optimizing cost centers, reducing waste and maintenance or labor costs can keep a fleet in order, but doubling its capacity invites new business and keeps customer retention to a maximum.
-Of course, a fleet management system can do just that.
+Of course, a vehicle management system can do just that.